DanielKng/YeelightControl/build_issues.md

     - Changed the class to an actor to properly handle isolation
     - Fixed the `isEnabled` property to properly handle async access
     - Updated method signatures to match the protocol requirements
+46. ✅ Fixed storage method calls in `UnifiedLogger.swift`:
+    - Updated `loadLogs` method to use `storageManager.load` instead of `get`
+    - Updated `saveLogs` method to use correct argument labels (`forKey` instead of `key:value:`)
+47. ✅ Fixed storage method calls in `UnifiedDeviceManager.swift`:
+    - Updated all storage method calls to use correct argument labels (`forKey` instead of `key:value:`)
+    - Fixed the `isEnabled` property to use `task.value` instead of `task.result.get()`
+48. ✅ Fixed storage method calls in `UnifiedEffectManager.swift`:
+    - Updated all storage method calls to use correct argument labels (`forKey` instead of `key:value:`)
+49. ✅ Added missing `getAll` method to `UnifiedStorageManager.swift`:
+    - Implemented `getAll<T: Codable>(withPrefix:)` method to retrieve all items with a specific prefix
+    - Added proper error handling and type conversion
+50. ✅ Added `SourceLocation` struct and updated `Core_AppError`:
+    - Added `SourceLocation` struct with file, function, and line properties
+    - Updated `Core_AppError` to include a `sourceLocation` property
+    - Modified the `unknown` case to accept an associated `Error` value
+    - Updated `UnifiedErrorHandler` to use the new `sourceLocation` property

 ## Remaining Issues